-Healthy spring rolls packed with fresh veggies, tofu or shrimp, and served with a sweet and spicy peanut sauce make the best appetizer, lunch, or dinner.
+Healthy fresh spring rolls packed with fresh veggies, tofu or shrimp, and served with a sweet and spicy peanut sauce make the best appetizer, lunch, or dinner.
 We love having them as an appetizer when we have an Asian themed dinner to switch things up from the usual healthy egg rolls or sesame soy edamame.

-Whenever we get Vietnamese food, the first thing I order is the spring rolls.
+Whenever we get Vietnamese food, the first thing I order is the fresh salad spring rolls.
 Not only are they delicious, I like to start with something that is light and fresh.
 Filling up with veggies is always a good way to start a meal.
 That way I don't end up eating a plateful of noodles.
 Plus I am a sucker for dipping sauces and with spring rolls there are so many good options.
 You can't go wrong with peanut sauce but the traditional fish sauce and soy sauce options are pretty spectacular as well.

 For these spring rolls, I stuck to the traditional fillings - lettuce, carrots, cucumbers, cabbage, fresh herbs, and tofu.
 If you aren't a tofu fan, these are delicious with cooked shrimp or even chicken.
 You can also add cooked vermicelli rice noodles, which are traditionally used.
 I left them out to cut down on the calories and leave more room for veggies.

 Although spring rolls are best served fresh, these will keep for a few days in the fridge.
 The best way to store a spring roll is to wrap it individually in plastic wrap before putting it in the fridge.
 This will keep the rice paper as moist as possible and will also prevent the rice paper from sticking and tearing.
 They will keep for a few days in the fridge stored this way.
 However, depending on the fillings, you may have to adjust this.